AVSystem/Anjay/doc/sphinx/source/PortingGuideForNonPOSIXPlatforms/CustomTLS/CustomTLS-CertificatesBasic.rst

 infrastructure, however it lacks a number of features that are supported by the ``avs_net`` API:

-* Lack of DANE support. **This means that this the Server Public Key LwM2M resource is not supported, and will cause a failure if used.** This is because LwM2M does not use standard certificate validation logic based on a trust store, using a custom mechanism instead.
+* Lack of DANE support. **This means that the Server Public Key LwM2M resource is not supported, and will cause a failure if used.** This is because LwM2M does not use standard certificate validation logic based on a trust store, using a custom mechanism instead.
 However, that mechanism is almost identical to the one used by `DANE
   <https://en.wikipedia.org/wiki/DNS-based_Authentication_of_Named_Entities>`_,
   so it is implemented in terms of that mechanism in Anjay and ``avs_net``.